briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 }
 {% endhighlight %}

 That looks nicer, has reproducible output, takes up less space, and so on.
-But, I had another thing going on in my code where I was serializing some JSON incorrectly (or so I though) where a string of digits was turned into a JSON number.
+But, I had another thing going on in my code where I was serializing some JSON incorrectly (or so I thought) where a string of digits was turned into a JSON number.

 But, notice the other thing that happened in the `dumper` output.
 There are no longer quotes around the numbers.
-I now know this is a weird thing with Data::Dumper, but when I was debugging I didn't know why `Dumper` qouted the numbers (parts of the code outside the Mojo part), and `dumper`, which is also [Data::Dumper](https://perldoc.perl.org/Data::Dumper), didn't quote these.
+I now know this is a weird thing with [Data::Dumper](https://perldoc.perl.org/Data::Dumper), but when I was debugging I didn't know why `Dumper` quoted the numbers (parts of the code outside the Mojo part), and `dumper`, which is also [Data::Dumper](https://perldoc.perl.org/Data::Dumper), didn't quote these.
 Did something happen to the values between those calls?
 If something is doing math (maybe like `sprintf "%5d", $zip_code`?), I probably need to fix that.

 As such, I started throwing around `dumper` statements to see where the data switch from being quoted to not being quoted.
 What happened to my data?
 But, every `dumper` call shows it quoted.

 # A short digression, just for fun

-I still think I must be doing something wrong, so I reach for [Devel::Peek](https://metacpan.org/pod/Devel::Peek) so I can look at what's set in the scalar values (`SV`) in the perl guts.
+I still thought I must be doing something wrong, so I reached for [Devel::Peek](https://metacpan.org/pod/Devel::Peek) so I could look at what's set in the scalar values (`SV`) in the perl guts.
 This turns out to be irrelevant to this situation, but I didn't know it at the time:

 {% highlight perl %}
 use v5.10;